DC 6351Infectious Diseases38 CFR § 4.88b

 A 0% rating requires: Asymptomatic, following initial diagnosis of HIV infection, with or without lymphadenopathy or decreased T4 cell count.
 A 100% rating requires: AIDS with recurrent opportunistic infections (see Note 3) or with secondary diseases afflicting multiple body systems; HIV-related illness with debility and progressive weight loss.
 The difference typically reflects the frequency, severity, or functional impact of the condition as documented in medical records and C&P examination findings.

-What is the C&P exam like for HIV-related illness?
+What happens at the C&P exam for HIV-related illness?

 Get a Personalized Rating Analysis